Toxic foods to avoid

 - Sweet peas, love apple and lilies

-Toxic foods to prevent your cat from eating
+Toxic foods you should prevent your cat from eating

-A number of foods you’re likely to have in your house are similarly toxic to cats, with symptoms ranging from sickness to severe organ damage.
+A number of foods you’re likely to have in your house are toxic to cats, with signs ranging from sickness to severe organ damage.

 As with dogs, chocolate is toxic to cats due to the present of theobromine.
 The darker the chocolate, the more theobromine is present.
 Depending on the amount and type of chocolate consumed, your cat can suffer with an abnormal heart rhythm, tremors, seizure and even death.